 Why Coaching?
 The Business and Personal Cases

-When you hear the word “coach”, what comes to mind?
+When we talk about coaching effectiveness, what comes to mind?

 We often associate “coach” with a sports analogy.
 However, the origin of the word speaks to a different level of understanding.
 Historically, a coach was a horse-drawn carriage that transported important people from where they were to where they wanted to be.
 Isn’t that what you want to do when coaching?